 Have you ever wondered how seeds sprout?
 You may have seen one of those time-lapse videos online or in a movie that shows a small seedling sprouting into a bigger plant.
 Or, you may have planted a seed yourself in a garden and watched it grow magically in front of you.

 Seeds first grow roots when they are planted, and a plant will begin to grow by breaking through the soil.
 This entire process is known as germination.
-After the plant goes through the germination process, it will start to self-produce food from nutrients in the social and grow into a bigger and bigger plant.
-Calculating the germination rate of a seed is important because it helps planters make sure their seeds will grow without problems and in turn the seeds will transform into lovely plants with much success.
+After the plant goes through the germination process, it will start to self-produce food from nutrients in the soil and grow into a bigger and bigger plant.
+Calculating the germination rate of a seed is important because it helps planters make sure their seeds will grow without problems, and in turn, the seeds will transform into lovely plants with much success.

 How Do You Calculate the Germination Rate?